-- 59. Rule 79 of the Rules of Court provides for the possibility that a party requests from the Court the interpretation of a judgment within a period of one year following the delivery of that judgment.
-The Parliamentary Assembly, in its Recommendation 1477 (2000) to the Committee of Ministers, recommends that the Committee of Ministers be also given the power to ask the Court for a clarifying interpretation of its judgments in cases where the execution gives rise to reasonable doubts and serious problems regarding the correct mode of implementation (see para.
-10 i. above). - 60.
-The Committee of Ministers has undoubtedly been confronted with a variety of problems concerning the interpretation of a given judgments or the possibility of its application mutatis mutandis to other similar cases (see para.
-46 above). - 61.
-In the Commissions opinion, however, these problems will dramatically decrease in number and significance if the Court is to accept to take up an active role in the matter of implementation of its own judgments and to draft the latter with a view to simplifying and accelerating the task of the Committee of Ministers.
+Committee of Ministers, recommends that the Committee of Ministers be also given the power to ask the Court for a clarifying interpretation of its judgments "in cases where the execution gives rise to reasonable doubts and serious problems regarding the correct mode of implementation" (see para.
+10 i. above).

+76. It must be noted at the outset that, so far, there have been very few cases of interpretation by the Court of its own previous judgments, particularly under (former) Article 50 of the Convention55.
+The Committee of Ministers has nonetheless undoubtedly been confronted with a variety of problems concerning the interpretation of a given judgment or the possibility of its application mutatis mutandis to other similar cases (see para.
+58 above).

+77. In the Commission's opinion, however, these problems will significantly decrease in number and significance if the Court is to accept to take up an active role in the matter of implementation of its own judgments and to draft the latter with a view to simplifying and accelerating the task of the Committee of Ministers (see paras.
+57-61 above).
 Accordingly, the Commission would not urge, at this stage, the empowerment of the Committee of Ministers to seek interpretation of judgments.
-It finds however that the time-limit of one year from the delivery of the judgment appears indeed rather short.
-To the extent that this would only require an amendment to the Rules of Court, the Commission recommends that the delay be extended and made to start running from the date when the judgment becomes final.
+It finds however that the time-limit of one year from the delivery of the judgment for parties to a case to apply for interpretation of the relevant judgments is indeed rather short.
+To the extent that this would only require an amendment to the Rules of Court, the Commission recommends that the delay be extended.
+Furthermore, it should be made to start running from the date when the judgment delivered by a Section becomes final pursuant to Article 44 of the Convention.